seaasses/address-artisan/README.md

 ### Verify the Address

-1. In the Addresses tab, scroll down to your receive address index and verify that you see your vanity address. **Important**: Never send funds to the address without first confirming it appears in your addresses list.
+1. In the Addresses tab, scroll down to your receive address index and verify that you see your vanity address.

 ![Confirm the address](./assets/vanity_wallet_confirm_the_address.png)

 2. Once confirmed, the address is ready to receive funds securely.
 Double-click the address to open the default Receive screen.

 ![Receive screen](./assets/vanity_wallet_receive.png)